eranrund/eranrund.github.io/_posts/2016-07-16-small-led-controller.md

 This is a small LED controller I built for Burning Man 2016 as I was tired from hand-soldering Arduinos, and wanted a more durable solution.
 There's nothing fancy here, but it's simple, cheap and gets the job done.

+Thanks to [Sustainable Magic](http://www.sustainablemagic.org/) for letting me use their space and tools and to [Shlomo Zippel](https://github.com/shlomozippel) for ideas and pattern code.

 <!--more-->

 ## Features